jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

-### One Last Bubble Sort Refactor
+### Stop Sorting Once Array Is Sorted

-Although our previous refactor increased the efficiency of our code we can do one better.
-It would make sense that if the array was already sorted that we should add some logic to terminate the loops since any additional comparisons would not be required.
-To do this we need keep track if any elements have been swapped during the loop.
+Our previous refactor increased the efficiency of our code but we can do one better.
+It makes sense that if the array is already sorted that we should add some logic to terminate the loops since any additional comparisons would redundant.

+To do this we need to keep track to determine if any elements have been swapped during the loop.
 If not then the array is already sorted and we should end the loops and return the sorted array.

 Let's add a few new lines to our pseudocode in order to keep track of any swaps that might have occurred.